timkurvers/byte-buffer/README.md

 * Various string/char utilities (may support UTF-8)
 * Does *not* support writing values
 * Does *not* support NULL-terminated C-strings
-* Does *not* support growing, slicing, cloning and reversing
+* Does *not* support growing, clipping, cloning and reversing
 * Supports a wide range of browsers/setups

 ### David Flanagan's [BufferView](https://github.com/davidflanagan/BufferView)